Donald Dillbeck: Conviction and execution

 Dillbeck's court-appointed lawyer conceded his crimes and tried to save him from the electric chair.

 Dillbeck was convicted of first-degree murder, armed robbery, and armed burglary and was sentenced to death on March 15, 1991.
 He also got two more consecutive life sentences on top of the one he was already serving.
 He was sent to death row at the Florida State Prison in Raiford.

 At the sentencing, Dillbeck told the judge: "I'm really sorry for what happened.
 I wish it didn't, not because I'm standing here, but because it happened.
 I'm asking for a life sentence, not for my sake, but for my parents' sake."
 His parents said he "had been brain damaged and abused".

 On January 23, 2023, Florida Governor Ron DeSantis signed Dillbeck's death warrant, scheduling his execution for February 23.
 Dillbeck was executed that day at Florida State Prison via lethal injection.
 He was pronounced dead at 6:13 p.m.
 EST. Dillbeck's last words were an attack on DeSantis.
 He said "I know I hurt people when I was young.
 I really messed up.
 But I know Ron DeSantis has done a lot worse.
 He's taken a lot from a lot of people.
 I speak for all men, women and children.
 He's put his foot on our necks.
 Ron DeSantis and other people like him can suck our dicks."

-He is the first person executed in Florida since the execution of Gary Ray Bowles in 2019 and the 100th execution since the reinstatement of the death penalty in 1976.
+He was the first person executed in Florida since the execution of Gary Ray Bowles in 2019 and the 100th execution since the state's reinstatement of the death penalty in 1976.